Future-Proof Your Human Resources Career: Highest Paying HR Functions

 If you are considering a career in Human Resources (or want to expand your skills), check out these high-paying HR specialties These jobs are currently in demand.
 Furthermore, the outlook is promising for many years to come.

 1. International Human Resources Associate

 Median Salary: $62,400 Source: Business Research Guide

 Talent acquisition specialist for companies with global offices.
-Must be skilled at all recruiting functions; screening applicants, advertising jobs, processing applications, and managing applicant databases.
-This position requires international compliance knowledge.
-Expertise in compensation structures for global job markets.
+Not surprisingly, they must be skilled at all recruiting functions; screening applicants, advertising jobs, processing applications, and managing applicant databases.
+Equally important, this position requires international compliance knowledge.
+In addition, expertise in compensation structures for global job markets.
 Knowledge of cultural factors and how they influence employment.

 2. Change Management Specialist